burlachenkok/exploring-python3/python3-note.md

 There is also no division of fields into public/private/protected as it is in C++ and there are no different types of inheritances.
 However, in Python, there is a limited type of support for `private` names, which we will describe later.

+> Payment for this flexibility - the class methods invoke mechanism implementation is suboptimal for Python runtime compare to available options for C ans C++.

 ## Some Language Differences Between Python and C++

 1. Assignments opertor `=` does not copy data.
 The language just binds a right object to the left operand of the `=` operator.
+So equal operator `=` does not copy data, it is reassigns reference to object.
 2. In Python class data attributes override method attributes with the same name.
 To avoid accidental name conflicts, which may cause hard-to-find bugs in large programs, it is wise to use some kind of convention that minimizes the chance of conflicts.
 3. Nothing in Python makes it possible to enforce data hiding - it is all based upon convention.
 4. In Python, when using logical connectives, the result of a compound expression is equal to the result of the last subexpression evaluated.
 In C and C++ the result of a Boolean expression with short-circuiting is always an integer 0 or 1: